-Troubleshooting Python UDFs
+Troubleshooting Python UDFsΒΆ

 This topic provides troubleshooting information about Python UDFs (user-defined functions).

-Problem: A required Python library is not available through Anaconda
+Problem: A required Python library is not available through AnacondaΒΆ

 Third-party Python libraries, which do not have C/C++ extensions, can be imported by UDFs directly via Snowflake stages.
-For more information, see Creating a Python UDF With Code Uploaded from a Stage.
+For more information, see Creating a Python UDF with code uploaded from a stage.

-To learn how to submit a request to support additional Anaconda packages, see Using Third-Party Packages.
+To learn how to submit a request to support additional Anaconda packages, see Using third-party packages.

-Problem: A UDF fails with the error “Function available memory exhausted”
+Problem: A UDF fails with the error β€œfunction available memory exhaustedӢ

 Reduce the amount of memory used by the UDF.